skroutz/mistry/README.md

 Getting started
 -------------------------------------------------
-You can get the server binaries from the
+You can get the binaries from the
 [latest releases](https://github.com/skroutz/mistry/releases).

 Alternatively, if you have Go 1.9 or later installed you can get the